 Wear high-visibility clothing.
 A jacket, pants, gloves and riding boots are a must to reduce injury in a potential road incident.

 Strap on an approved helmet before you start your engine—every time.
 Each province and territory has its own helmet standards.
-Here’s a round-up of the certifications.

 Be aware of other drivers’ blind spots – and avoid riding in them.